jkikstra/concordia/notebooks/cmip7/README.md

 # CMIP7 workflow (fast-track)

-*Last update: 2025-09-17*
+*Last update: 2025-10-23*

-This page describes how to produce a new version of emissions grids for the CMIP7 fast-track.
+This document describes how to produce a new version of emissions grids for the CMIP7 fast-track.

-All mentioned files are located in this folder, unless mentioned otherwise.
+All mentioned files are located in this folder, unless stated otherwise.

+## Other documentation

+Public-facing documentation, and a changelog, is located in a Google Doc here: https://github.com/PCMDI/input4MIPs_CVs/discussions/386

+Input4MIPs website documentation is here: https://input4mips-cvs.readthedocs.io/en/latest/dataset-overviews/anthropogenic-slcf-co2-emissions/#scenariomip

+Input4MIPs version 0-3-0 GitHub Discussion is here: https://docs.google.com/document/d/1E7Wv2APCRY-LRfI6II9pkwtfySGvRm2zPE2oyYP6mak/edit?tab=t.0

 ## Starting point
 It is assumed that you have a pre-harmonised scenario.